KushalP/violentlymild.com/content/posts/why-you-should-do-usability-testing.md

 when showing results to the clients (designer team) who were over-confident in their ability to produce easy to use products.

-I feel the process of usability testing can be summed up in these <del datetime="2010-01-28T14:46:56+00:00">four</del> five steps:
+I feel the process of usability testing can be summed up in these five steps:

 1. Watch someone use your product
 2. Take note of any issues they have